Arts in Education

 - Fine Arts Education Act

 In 2012, New Mexico Arts commissioned a study of the ten-year impact of the 2003 New Mexico Fine Arts Education Act.
 Since then, New Mexico Arts has partnered with the New Mexico Public Education Department to produce two additional annual reports on this landmark legislation which makes an education in the arts an entitlement for every student enrolled in public or public charter elementary schools in the state.
 The research and report was designed to answer questions about number of students served, number of fine arts teachers employed, student outcomes, parental involvement, and professional development opportunities for classroom and fine arts teachers.
 The reports also present findings on national and state trends in arts education, a synopsis of the statewide winter meeting of all district program coordinators, and the state’s funding formula which determines the allocation of fine arts funds to districts and charter schools.
-The Year 10 Report may be read here.
-The 2014 Report is available for review here.
-Publication of the 2015 FAEA Report is expected in December 2015.
+Read the 10 Year Report, the 2014 Report and the 2015 Report.

 Arts Education Funding